-- 1971 Washington Waldorf grows from serving the children of 11 families in a church basement in northwest D.C. to teaching pre-K through 8th grade students at Hearst Hall on the Washington National Cathedral grounds.
+- 1971 Washington Waldorf grows from serving the children of 11 families at Shepherd Park Christian Church in northeast D.C. to teaching pre-K through 8th grade students at Hearst Hall on the Washington National Cathedral grounds.

 - 1982 Washington Waldorf moves to its current six-acre site on Sangamore Road in Bethesda, Maryland, with plans to develop a high school.

 - 1984 The high school opens with two teachers — one for science and math and the other for history and the humanities.

 - 1988 The first high school class graduates.